srazzak/stile/README.md

 ### Deployment

-Verdigris is set up to be deployed to Vercel.
+Stile is set up to be deployed to Vercel.
 But you can also deploy it to any other platform using the Dockerfile.